cdelgehier/oio-docs/doc/source/admin-guide/troubleshooting_health_checks.rst

     $ echo ruok | nc 10.0.2.15 6005
     imok

-  Retrieve the correct ip and port for ZooKeeper in `/etc/oio/sds.conf.d/NAMESPACE`.
+  Retrieve the correct IP address and port for ZooKeeper in `/etc/oio/sds.conf.d/NAMESPACE`.

 To get more information about the ZooKeeper cluster: